-As we are nearly in December and it’s starting to look a lot like Christmas, most people will have started planning for the festive period.
+It’s starting to look a lot like Christmas and most people will have started planning for the festive period.
 For some, that means starting their shopping, planning their dinner or buying a big tub of chocolates from the supermarket.
 However, whilst Christmas is the most wonderful time of the year for many, it can leave employers saying “bah humbug” if you fall foul of tricky HR problems that the season can bring.

 It’s always worth preparing and so in the spirit of giving, we thought we’d provide a quick guide for employers before you step into Christmas unprepared.

 Mistletoe and Wine